Affiliate marketing has been around long before the birth of the internet.

 However, it was in the 90s when Amazon launched the first affiliate program available to the public that a lucrative affiliate marketing business was born, of which many others would follow suit.

-Affiliate marketing is an advertising model where a company offers third-party publishers (called affiliates) commission fee incentives to generate traffic or leads to the company’s products or services.
+Affiliate marketing is an advertising model whereby a business compensates third-party publishers (affiliates) with commission fee incentives to generate traffic or leads to its products or services.

-Affiliate marketers don’t develop, build, pack, or ship products.
-Their only job is to act as “referrers,” meaning they expose a business’s target audience to a new product or service, and only if sales occur are they paid a commission.
+Affiliate marketers don’t develop, manufacture, pack or ship products.
+Their only job is to refer leads to a business.
+Essentially, they expose a business’s target audience to new products or services, and only if sales occur are they paid a commission.

 Generally speaking, affiliate marketing is a results-orientated marketing approach with a straightforward process that relies on cultivating and maintaining good relationships with affiliate marketers.

 A quick note on landing pages and commissions: